hellomoka/todoapp-js/README.md

 ## Acknowledgments

-* This project was created based on [Brad Schiff's](https://github.com/LearnWebCode) course on Udemy [Learn JavaScript: Full-Stack from Scratch](https://www.udemy.com/course/learn-javascript-full-stack-from-scratch/)
+* This project was created for learning purposes only
-* If you're interested on learning Javascript language, I strongly suggest that you take a look on Brad's course.